xzl01/ghc/docs/users_guide/profiling.rst

 .. rts-flag:: -hc
               -h

-    *Requires :ghc-flag:`-prof`.* Breaks down the graph by the cost-centre stack which produced the data.
+    *Requires* :ghc-flag:`-prof`.
+Breaks down the graph by the cost-centre stack which produced the data.

     .. note:: The meaning of the shortened :rts-flag:`-h` is dependent on whether your program was compiled for profiling.
 When compiled for profiling, :rts-flag:`-h` is equivalent to :rts-flag:`-hc`, but otherwise is equivalent to :rts-flag:`-hT` (see :ref:`rts-profiling`).
+The :rts-flag:`-h` is deprecated and will be removed in a future release.

 .. rts-flag:: -hm

-    *Requires :ghc-flag:`-prof`.* Break down the live heap by the module containing the code which produced the data.
+    *Requires* :ghc-flag:`-prof`.
+Break down the live heap by the module containing the code which produced the data.

 .. rts-flag:: -hd

-    *Requires :ghc-flag:`-prof`.* Breaks down the graph by closure description.
+    *Requires* :ghc-flag:`-prof`.
+Breaks down the graph by closure description.
     For actual data, the description is just the constructor name, for other closures it is a compiler-generated string identifying the closure.

 .. rts-flag:: -hy

-    *Requires :ghc-flag:`-prof`.* Breaks down the graph by type.
+    *Requires* :ghc-flag:`-prof`.
+Breaks down the graph by type.
 For closures which have function type or unknown/polymorphic type, the string will represent an approximation to the actual type.

 .. rts-flag:: -hr

-    *Requires :ghc-flag:`-prof`.* Break down the graph by retainer set.
+    *Requires* :ghc-flag:`-prof`.
+Break down the graph by retainer set.
 Retainer profiling is described in more detail below (:ref:`retainer-prof`).

 .. rts-flag:: -hb

-    *Requires :ghc-flag:`-prof`.* Break down the graph by biography.
+    *Requires* :ghc-flag:`-prof`.
+Break down the graph by biography.
     Biographical profiling is described in more detail below (:ref:`biography-prof`).

+.. rts-flag:: -hi

+    Break down the graph by the address of the info table of a closure.
+For this to produce useful output the program must have been compiled with :ghc-flag:`-finfo-table-map`.

 .. rts-flag:: -l
     :noindex:

     .. index::